Metro East Friends of Ferals

 What is TNR?

-TNR, which stands for Trap-Neuter-Return, is an effective and humane method used to control outdoor cat populations.
-TNR is important because:
+TNR, which stands for Trap-Neuter-Return, is an effective and humane method used to control outdoor cat populations, specifically for community cats and feral cats.
+Madison County TNR is a vital initiative because it:

-2. Reduces nuisance behaviors in communities including yowling, aggression, and territorial marking.
+Reduces nuisance behaviors in communities, including yowling, aggression, and territorial marking.

-3. Helps to reduce the risk of disease transmission within the cat population.
+Helps to reduce the risk of disease transmission within the cat population, ensuring healthier community cats.

 Learn More